 Dr. Colvin teaches Spanish language at all levels and specializes in courses on Latin American literature, culture and film at the advanced level.
 These include The Child in Contemporary Latin American Literature and Film, Latin America and the Quest for Identity and Remembering the Dirty Wars in Argentina, Chile, and Uruguay.

 She has traveled with students as part of the OWU Connection on many different occasions, including as director of OWU’s study abroad program in Spain (2011-2013), during a Travel-Learning course on Mexican Migration (2014), as part of a Spring Break Service-Learning trip to Nicaragua (2015) and most recently on a Theory-to-Practice grant funded trip with two students to Buenos Aires, Argentina (2019).
-During the following semester, Dr. Colvin and the two students gave a joint presentation at the Ohio Latin Americanist Conference about their experience in Buenos Aires.
+She has also taken students to present their research at the Ohio Latin Americanist Conference.

 Dr. Colvin’s research focuses on 20th and 21st century cultural productions from the Southern Cone, particularly on questions related to the representation of political violence and trauma and the creation of a culture of remembrance after the military dictatorships in the 1970s/80s.
-She has received grants that have allowed her to spend a sabbatical in Argentina (2016) and her second in Chile (2022).
+She has received grants that have allowed her to spend her first sabbatical in Argentina (2016) and her second in Chile (2022).
 While in Chile, she had the opportunity to spend time in three different Mapuche communities and to learn more about the Mapuche people, Chile’s largest indigenous group.

 She loves being in the classroom with students and is passionate about continuing to grow as a teacher.
 She has attended several Teaching & Learning conferences and participated in numerous pedagogical workshops and webinars.

-From 2017-2020 she served as Chair of the department and she is currently assisting students in many different ways as the Interim Associate Dean for Academic Performance and Advising.
+From 2017-2020 she was Chair of the department, and in 2022 (January – December) she served the University as the Interim Associate Dean for Academic Performance and Advising.

-In her free time, she enjoys spending time outdoors, traveling (especially to Latin America), watching movies with friends and spending time with her husband and her rescue dog, Coco.
+In her free time, she enjoys spending time outdoors, traveling (especially to Latin America), watching movies with friends and spending time with her husband and their rescue dog, Coco.